Common Questions About Our Fee-Only Advisory Service

 -

 The Growth Portfolio holds companies selected for durable competitive advantages, with the goal of long-term compounding.
 Positions are intended to be held for years.
 Fee: 1.20% per year.
-It is suited for investors who won't need the funds for at least five years and are comfortable with price swings, including extended periods of underperformance.
+It's suited for investors who won't need the funds for at least five years and are comfortable with price swings, including extended periods of underperformance.
 See the Growth Portfolio page for full details.

 -